How Global Liquidity Affects Risk Assets and Markets

-That distinction matters because risk assets do not respond only to earnings, sector narratives, or local economic data.
+Risk assets do not move only because of earnings, sector narratives, or local economic data.
 They also respond to broader funding conditions, cross-border capital movement, and the willingness of financial intermediaries to extend balance sheets.
-When global liquidity is expanding, the system is usually more permissive for risk-bearing assets.
-When it is contracting or becoming more selective, the same assets face a tighter operating backdrop.
+When global liquidity is expanding, the backdrop is usually more permissive for risk-bearing assets.
+When it is contracting or becoming more selective, the same assets face a tighter operating environment.

 How liquidity reaches risk assets